ToBeDefined/TWebKit/README.md

 // Current status: status, current default use of the title,
 // You can determination title to the ViewController based on the status.
 Or you can set the title parameter to the title of the ViewController.
 // TWebViewLoadStatusIsLoding => return TWebView's lodingDefaultTitle
-// TWebViewLoadStatusSuccess  => get web page's title, return it if not empty；if empty, return TWebView's successDefaultTitle
+// TWebViewLoadStatusSuccess  => get web page's title, return it if not empty; if empty, return TWebView's successDefaultTitle
 // TWebViewLoadStatusFailed   => return TWebView's failedDefaultTitle
 - (void)webView:(TWebView *)webView loadStatus:(TWebViewLoadStatus)status title:(NSString *)title;

+#pragma mark - 3D Touch Peek & Pop; iOS 10+ available
+// Set whether to allow preview url;
+// If you return to NO, the following two methods will not run;
+// If you return to YES, The following two methods will be run when hard pressed.
+- (BOOL)webView:(TWebView *)webView shouldPreviewURL:(nullable NSURL *)url API_AVAILABLE(ios(10.0));

+// If you return to nil, the preview link will be made in Safari
+// If you do not want to preview the url, please return NO at method "- webView:shouldPreviewURL:"
+// param "actions" is the iOS default support actions
+- (nullable UIViewController *)webView:(TWebView *)webView previewingViewControllerForURL:(nullable NSURL *)url defaultActions:(NSArray<id <WKPreviewActionItem>> *)actions API_AVAILABLE(ios(10.0));

+// Pop the previewing ViewController and then run this method
+- (void)webView:(TWebView *)webView commitPreviewingURL:(nullable NSURL *)url controller:(UIViewController *)controller API_AVAILABLE(ios(10.0));

 @end